isayevlab/Auto3D_pkg/README.md

 # Introduction
-**Auto3D** automatically find the low-energy structures for the input SMILES.
-All the processes, like isomer enumeration, duplicate and enantiomer filtering, 3D building, optimization and ranking, are all taken care of by our package.
-The user can also try out different isomer enumeration engines and optimization engines based on their demands.
-Auto3D can be run as a Python package or from the terminal command line.
+**Auto3D** is a Python package for generating low-energy conformers from SMILES.
+It automatizes the stereoisomer enumeration and duplicate filtering process, 3D building process, fast geometry optimization and ranking process using ANI and AIMNet neural network atomistic potentials.
+Auto3D can be imported as a Python library, or be excuted from the terminal.

 # Installatioin